7 Steps to Reduce Your Bounce Rate (Data-Backed for 2026)

 Your bounce rate isn't just a vanity metric—it's a direct signal of whether your website delivers what visitors expect.
 When travel industry sites average 82.6% bounce rates whilst top performers sit at 18.5%, the gap represents millions in lost revenue.

-I've worked with private aviation operators struggling with 75%+ bounce rates on their charter inquiry pages—visitors clicking from Google and leaving within seconds without requesting quotes.
-After implementing the seven strategies below, we reduced bounce rates by 47% and increased quote requests by 63%.
+I've worked with private aviation operators struggling with high bounce rates on their charter inquiry pages—visitors clicking from Google and leaving within seconds without requesting quotes.
+The seven strategies below address the most common causes.

 Here's what actually works, backed by data from 1.3 billion sessions and real aviation marketing campaigns.